myneworder/stellar-lookout/README.md

 The notifier continuously checks the database for any new notifications.
 If new notifications exist, the notifier will dispatch the notification using the relevant

 ### Subscription API
 The subscription API is a small interface to the database.
-It provides
+It provides abstractions to easily retrieve and modify subscriptions.

 ## Integrations
 Stellar Lookout is designed to accept plugins that integrate with different messaging system.
 With a simple plugin file, the lookout can gain the ability to send notifications in different systems.